Pema Gyamtsho

+Early life and education

 Career

-He had already found employment when he was 18 years old.
-In 1990, he took M.Agr.Sc (Hons) from New Zealand, and in 1996 he took Ph.D. from ETH Zurich.
+In 1990, he graduated with an M.Agr.Sc (Hons) from New Zealand, with a thesis on lucerne grass, and in 1996 he took Ph.D. from ETH Zurich.
 He was a member of the Planning Commission, Sustainable Development Secretariat, Centre for Bhutan Studies, Forestry Development Corporation Board and Founding Co-Chairman of Bhutan Water Partnership.
 Later he was promoted to the Deputy Secretary of Policy Planning Division, Ministry of Agriculture.
-He has also worked with ICIMOD based in Kathmandu, Nepal as a specialist in watershed.
+He worked with International Centre for Integrated Mountain Development based in Kathmandu, Nepal as a specialist in watershed.
 Ultimately he became the Deputy Resident Coordinator of Helvetas Swiss Intercooperation.

-In 2007, he became a member of DPT, and his name was registered in the constituency of Bumthang District for the General Election (the election of National Assembly).
-In March 2008, he won a clear victory in his constituency, and in April same year he was appointed the First Minister of Agriculture and Forest in the Democratic Government of Bhutan.
+In 2007, he became a member of Druk Phuensum Tshogpa (Bhutan Peace and Prosperity Party), and his name was registered in the constituency of Bumthang District for the General Election (the election of National Assembly).
+In March 2008, he won a clear victory in his constituency, and in April 2008 he was appointed the First Minister of Agriculture and Forest in the Democratic Government of Bhutan.

 In 2013, he ran for re-election in the General Election.
 While DPT was beaten by People's Democratic Party (PDP) in this election, he was elected the Member for the second term.

-In July 2013, Jigme Thinley who had been the former Prime Minister and the Party President of DPT submitted the resignation for the Member of National Assembly before beginning its Legislative Session.
-So on 24 July same year Pema Gyamtsho was appointed the Opposition Leader in NA for the Second Legislative Session.
-On 3 December same year he was also elected as the new DPT's Party President.
+In July 2013, Jigme Thinley who had been the former Prime Minister and the President of Bhutan Peace and Prosperity Party submitted his resignation for the Member of National Assembly before beginning its Legislative Session.
+On 24 July 2013 Pema Gyamtsho was appointed the Opposition Leader in the National Assembly for the Second Legislative Session.
+On 3 December 2013 he was elected as the new Party President.